 In chemoembolisation, a chemotherapy drug is injected directly into the liver.
-This means the tumour gets a higher concentration of the drugs.
-After the chemotherapy drug is given, you have an injection into the blood vessels that carry blood to the liver (arteries).
-This blocks the arteries and cuts off the blood supply to the tumour (embolisation).
+This means the tumour gets a stronger dose of the drugs.
+You will then have an injection into the blood vessels that carry blood to the liver (arteries).
+The injection blocks the arteries and cuts off the blood supply to the tumour (embolisation).

-You may need to stay in hospital for a couple of nights.
+You may need to stay in hospital for 1 to 2 nights.
 Before the treatment, the nurse or doctor will usually give you a mild sedative to help you relax.
 They then inject some local anaesthetic into the skin at the top of your leg (your groin) to numb the area.
 After this, the doctor makes a tiny cut in the skin.
 They put a fine tube called a catheter through the cut and into a blood vessel in your groin (the femoral artery).

 Chemoembolisation can cause side effects such as:

-You will be given anti-sickness drugs and painkillers until the side effects reduce.
+You will be given anti-sickness drugs and painkillers until the side effects get better.
 This usually takes 1 to 2 weeks.

-It is unusual for chemotherapy given in this way to cause side effects outside your liver.
-Serious complications are rare, but occasionally it can damage the liver.
+It is unusual for chemotherapy given in this way to cause side effects outside of your liver.
+Serious complications are rare, but sometimes it can damage the liver.

 Below is a sample of the sources used in our primary liver cancer information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org